-English Church Architecture -
+English Church Architecture.

-SESSAY, St. Cuthbert (SE 465 747) (April 2013)
+SESSAY, St. Cuthbert (SE 465 747),

-(Bedrock: Triassic Mercia Mudstone Group, Keuper Marl)
+(Bedrock: Triassic Mercia Mudstone Group, Bunter Keuper Marl.)

 The interior of the building is strikingly wide and plain.
-The four-bay aisle arcade is formed of arches of two orders bearing hollow chamfers that continue all the way round without intervening capitals.
-The tower arch bears two flat-chamfers which die into the jambs, and the chancel arch is similar but carries one flat chamfer and one sunk quadrant.
+The four-bay aisle arcade is formed of arches of two orders bearing hollow chamfers that continue all the way round without capitals.
+The tower arch bears two flat-chamfers which die into the jambs, and the chancel arch is similar but carries one flat chamfer and a sunk quadrant.

 (* I am indebted to Janet Ratcliffe, local historian, for this information, who found it in a contemporary newspaper cutting.)